-If you are searching for content in your Higher Logic Thrive Community (Thrive Community) and not having much luck with the results -- or perhaps you're getting too many results -- review the information in this article for tips on how to run a more efficient search which will lead to a more refined set of results.
+If you're searching for content and not having much luck with the results -- or perhaps you're getting too many results -- review the information in this article for tips on how to run a more efficient search which will lead to a more refined set of results.

 NOTE: The Community search feature is built using Apache Solr.